Looking Back at 2020: How a Year of Crisis Forged a Business Tech Revolution

 The E-commerce Technology Stack: Powering the Digital Storefront

-The e-commerce boom of 2020 was a direct result of physical retail shutdowns.
-[31] Businesses that succeeded were those that could quickly stand up a robust online sales channel.
-This involved integrating a 'stack' of technologies:
+The e-commerce boom of 2020 was a direct consequence of lockdowns shuttering physical stores.
+The businesses that thrived were the ones that could quickly build a reliable online sales channel.
+From my experience, this required a 'stack' of technologies working in harmony:

 AI and Automation: The Engine of Efficiency and Insight